pmarquesmota/laravel-tutorial/tutorial.md

 ?>
 ```

-It loads the content of the forums table by calling the superclass of our model in app/ForumModel.php, since it is still empty.
+It loads the content of the forums table by calling the superclass of our model in `app/ForumModel.php`, since it is still empty.
 We also have to specify the
-namespace Illuminate\Database\Eloquent\Model for using the eloquent framework and App\ForumModel for our model.
+namespace `Illuminate\Database\Eloquent\Model` for using the eloquent framework and `App\ForumModel` for our model.
 Then it returns the home view with the content (an associative array containing the content of the database table forum_models) and a title of our own
 choosing.

-The home view is located in resources/views/home.blade.php, we'll fill it with a few pseudo-instructions for displaying the content of the database table and some
+The home view is located in `resources/views/home.blade.php`, we'll fill it with a few pseudo-instructions for displaying the content of the database table and some
 html to implement the C (create) part of the CRUD :

 ```html